ElijahCuff/Rubber-DigiKey-ATtiny-85/Custom_DigiKeyboard/readme.md

 ### What's Different ?
 • DigiKeyboard is declared as Keyboard for quicker scripting.
 • Tab, Delete, Arrow Keys Added.
+• MOD_CONTROL is now MOD_CTRL

 ### Notes,
 - The DigiSpark has minimal memory, and therefore the best way to fit a payload is by retrieving it from the internet during the attack, this requires the victim pc to have internet access for powershell.